Spin-Current Instability at a Magnetic Domain Wall in a Ferromagnetic Superfluid: a Generation Mechanism of Eccentric Fractional Skyrmions: Static properties

-Next, we derive the formula of DW tension, which is important to determine its static and dynamic properties.
+The transition between BA-core and AF-core DWs occurs because the energy of the former is lower than that of the latter above the critical point: $\tilde{q}>\tilde{q}_{\rm C}$.
+The energy of a DW is evaluated by the DW tension $\alpha$, which is important to determine its static and dynamic properties.
 The tension $\alpha$ is defined by the excess energy in the presence of a DW of area $S$ as